 During the year ended December 31, 2012, the Company recorded net losses of \$0.2 million related to property, plant and equipment.
 This was comprised of losses of \$0.4 million, primarily due to damage caused by Hurricane Sandy, offset by a \$0.2 million gain recorded in connection with a sale of a building in Macao.
 The Company recorded net gains of \$0.1 million during the year ended December 31, 2011, primarily related to a \$0.2 million gain on insurance proceeds associated with snow damage to the manufacturing facility in Vinita, Oklahoma.
 This gain was partially offset by losses recorded in connection with the disposal of various equipment.
-During the year ended December 31, 2010, the Company recognized net gains of \$0.4 million primarily related to the sale of a property in Hong Kong.

-(Loss) Gain on Investment
+Gain (Loss/Impairment) on Investment

+During the year ended December 31, 2013, the Company realized a \$0.1 million gain related to the sale of a portion of its investments that are earmarked for the SERP plan.
 During the year ended December 31, 2012, the Company recorded \$0.8 million in other-than-temporary impairment charges and a \$0.1 million loss on sale related to its investment in Pulse Electronics Corporation ("Pulse") common stock.
 During the year ended December 31, 2011, the Company realized a \$0.1 million gain on the partial sale of its investment in Pulse common stock.